 At the moment, Mark has his wife Claire and his stepdaughter Juliet Rylance as his family.
 Juliet went on to take her step-father’s name and she is currently married to actor Christian Camargo.

-Most recently, Mark appeared in Sci-Fi movie ‘The BFG’ and on ‘Dunkirk’ as well.
+Most recently, Mark appeared in the Sci-Fi movie ‘The BFG’ and on ‘Dunkirk’ as well.
 He currently has two projects at hand, “The Kidnapping of Edgardo Mortara” and “Ready Player One.”